 The latest KFF Poll examines the public’s attitudes towards different facets of reproductive health care in light of recent policy changes made by the Trump administration.
 This poll examines attitudes towards major changes to the Title X program and attitudes toward state-level laws restricting abortions after a fetal heartbeat has been detected.
 The poll also looks at public awareness of provisions related to women’s health that are part of the 2010 Affordable Care Act.

 Medicaid, the nation’s health coverage program for poor and low-income people, provided more than 25 million low-income women with health and long-term care coverage in 2014.
 Changes to the program financing and structure could have significant implications for low-income women’s access to coverage and care.
 This fact sheet presents key data points describing the current state of the Medicaid program as it affects women.

 The U.S. Government and International Family Planning & Reproductive Health: Statutory Requirements and Policies

-This fact sheet examines the U.S. government’s role in international family planning and reproductive health worldwide, including the history of U.S. government involvement, current programs and funding, and key issues.
+This fact sheet examines the U.S. government’s role in family planning and reproductive health (FP/RH) worldwide.